7 Tasty Filipino Merienda Treats You Should Try

-One of Spain’s lasting legacy in the Philippine food scene is merienda, a light single dish mid-morning or mid-afternoon snack.
+One of Spain’s lasting legacies in the local food scene is Filipino merienda, a light single dish mid-morning or mid-afternoon snack.

 Unlike the full meals served during breakfast, merienda serves as a short, often sweet, break in between full meals.
 Filipinos have inherited this light snack from their Spanish colonizers, although such meals are not uncommon in other places in the world.
 It is also commonly practiced in Italy and other southern European countries.